-Even on a small scale, however, the process is inherently dangerous, involving very corrosive acid solutions, and resulting in waste by-products that can be very hazardous to the environment if not properly disposed of. faucets. a small manufacturer in Brooklyn, was caught dumping hazardous electroplating waste into the New York sewer system and was fined mega dollars, and narrowly avoided criminal prosecution.
+Even on a small scale, however, the process is inherently dangerous, involving very corrosive acid solutions, and resulting in waste by-products that can be very hazardous to the environment if not properly disposed of. a faucet company based in Brooklyn, was caught dumping hazardous electroplating waste into the New York sewer system, was fined mega dollars, and narrowly avoided criminal prosecution.

 Plating often involves several coats.
 Some metals cannot be plated directly to brass, so an intermediate metal (usually nickel or zinc/nickel alloy) undercoat may be necessary.